dirac-institute/sorcha/docs/installation.rst

     :lines: 1-51

 .. note::
-   This test run is using pre-generated ephemeris already stored in the demo directory of the Sorcha github repository.
+   This test run is using pre-generated ephemeris already stored in the demo directory of the Sorcha GitHub repository.